danewhitfield/code-ify/README.md

 # Code-ify

-### This app helps create instant snapshots of a nice terminal with your code snippets in!
+### This app creates a nice terminal environment to show off your code snippets!

 Just type or paste in your snippets!
 <br>